Indian Council of Philosophical Research

 Indian Council of Philosophical Research (ICPR) was established in March 1977 under Department of Higher Education and Ministry of Human Resource Development as an Apex Level Body under the societies registration Act 1860.
-However, the council formally became active in July 1981, with the appointment of Prof. D.P.
+However, the council formally became active in July 1981, with the appointment of D.P.
 Chattopadyaya as the first chairperson.

 Objective

-The prime Objective of the council is to Establish, Administer and Manage the following functions:
+The prime objective of the council is to establish, administer and manage the following functions: